matheus-santos-bonifacio/hackathon-enchante/README.md

 # hackathon-enchante
-A metaverse build with Unity 2D project
+A metaverse build with Unity with C and libraries such as raylib, cjson, and much more project

+# used Libraries
+- cJSON
+- libwebsockets
+- raylib